Nautical (Nostalgia B)log

 17 May, 2020

 I had always wanted to join the Merchant Navy.
 And here I was, cadet with Ellerman Lines.
-Joined my first…Read more
+Joined my first ship in Avonmouth.
+A few weeks previously…Read more

 12 April, 2020

-(Why nautical speed is measured in knots) Ship speed is measured in “knots”, a knot being a speed of one…Read more
+Ship speed is measured in “knots”, a knot being a speed of one nautical mile per hour.
+I am occasionally asked why this unit is so named.
+Back…Read more

 Queen Mary’s Whistle